 - 163. The staff didn't want the responsibility.
 They were blaming my mum and dad and saying that I fell pregnant when I was on home leave in Govan.
 The father of my baby was a boy in Kerelaw in the Millerston unit.
 He was known as sectors but his real name is sectors He was one year older than me and had never been to Govan. - 164.
 I could sense that the staff were all talking about me together.
 Looking back, they were all getting their stories straight, i.e., that I fell pregnant in Govan.
 They were very distant.
 Even though I was so young and everything was going at one hundred miles an hour I knew it was about me.
 Everything had changed, and the place was so calm. - 165.
 I was in my bedroom breaking my heart.
 My whole world just fell down around about me.
 I was told not to tell any of the other girls I wasn't to let anyone know.
 As the weeks passed, my mum and dad still weren't answering my calls. - 166.
 There was a lovely lady called Liz who was one of the members of staff.
 She actually took me out for the day to go to see a girl called sectors in her new flat in Port Glasgow.
 On the way Liz was asking all about my pregnancy that was the first time anyone had spoken to me. - 167.
 My mum and dad knew that I hadn't become pregnant while on home leave.
-After some time, my mum and sister, some time, came to visit me.
+After some time, my mum and sister, some to visit me.
 My mum wanted me to get rid of the baby.
 I was breaking my heart.
 I knew that I wasn't going to do that.
 I knew that I was going to do whatever I had to do to have my baby.
 I told my mum my decision and she walked away and turned her back on me.
 My sister stood in the foyer and said no matter what you decide I'll always stand by your side.
 My mum got the support from the staff and I didn't get anything. - 168.
-One day, EVO got and and me together outside on the steps for a chat. said that he would stand by my side and do what he had to do.
-It didn't happen that way.
+One day, EVO got got and me together outside on the steps for a chat.

+that way.
 They didn't help the relationship or bring support in.
 They were telling everyone else that I fell pregnant in Govan.